Real-Time-Kodi/Vindicktning/README.md

 # Vindicktning
-ESPHome compatible mod board for the Ikea Vindriktning
 This board is designed to fit within the case of the Ikea Vindriktning and replicate its functionality while replacing the main MCU with and ESP8266 for home automation use.
 It also adds multiple i2c headers for adding other air quality sensors.

 # Harvesting Components
 This step is relatively straightforward, I recommend using a soldering